 What Student Loan Debt Looks Like in America

 One important factor to consider while talking about loan debt is that not all Americans have the same need for student loans.
 Women and people of color, especially African Americans, are far more likely to require student loans.
-It isn’t uncommon for many people of color to have their loan debt doubled four years after graduating.
+It isn’t uncommon for many people of color to have their loan debt double four years after graduating.
 Scientists, economists, and sociologists agree that racial and ethnic variations in student loan debt and repayment result from socioeconomic factors rather than physical or inborn characteristics.

 What Are My Options?